Serj-Sxhx/Vaults/01 Projects/Age of Augmentation.md

 	- Altered Carbon
 Positive imaginaries for the age of augmentation

+# Old Version

-Some would say, in the course of the next 20 years, more will change around the way we learn and do our work than has happened in the last 2,000.
+In the course of the next 20 years, more will change around the way we learn and do our work than has happened in the last 2,000.

 My bet is that this change will take much longer than the technologists predict.
-Static institutions and lack of directed political will
+Static institutions and lack of directed political will.

-I'm certain that horizon that dawn of a new age in human history.
+We're at the dawn of a new age in human history.

 There have been four major historical eras defined by the way we work, the tech we've harnessed, and the form of our social organisation.

 The Hunter-Gatherer Age lasted several million years.
 And then the Agricultural Age lasted several thousand years.
 The Industrial Age lasted a couple of centuries.
 And now the Information Age has lasted just a few decades.
 Now today, we're on the cusp of our next great era as a species.

 The Augmented Age.

 In this new era, your natural human capabilities are going to be augmented by computational systems that help you think, robotic systems that help you make, and a digital nervous system that connects you to the world far beyond your natural senses.

 We don't tend to think of ourselves this way, but we're already augmented.
-Imagine you're at a party, and somebody asks you a question that you don't know the answer to.
-If you have smartphone, in a few seconds, you can know the answer.
-But this is just a primitive beginning.
+Is someone asks you a question now.
+You can find the answer from your collective 'super history' AKA, the Internet.

 Even Siri is just a passive tool.